Prachi-Agr/Diner-Dash-Workshop/README.md

-# **Diner Dash Workshop**
+# **Reinforcement Learning: DinerDash challenge**

 ## Overview
-The Diner Dash workshop provides an interactive avenue for participants to learn about Reinforcement Learning (RL).
+This workshop provides an interactive avenue for participants to learn about Reinforcement Learning (RL).
 Diner Dash is a game where a single waiter makes complex decisions on customer seating arrangements, taking orders, serving food and many others.
 In groups of 2 or 3, participants would test out RL baselines and compete with one another for the highest score in the Diner Dash simulator.

 ## Official Schedule
 #### 4 August 2020, Tuesday (GMT +8)